background leftbackground right

 Today, millions of people worldwide use HeyGen.
 Knowledge-based creators scaling their expertise.
 Educators reaching more learners.
 Businesses communicating across languages and time zones.

 We'll always serve a range of use cases, from courses to social clips.
-But at its core, HeyGen is still for the person I used to be.
+But at its core, HeyGen is still for the people we used to be.
 Someone with something valuable to share who just needed a different way to share it.

 Because your ideas deserve to be heard.
 Your knowledge deserves to travel.
 Your voice matters.
 You just need the right tool.

-That's why I started this company.
+That's why we started this company.
 That's why we're still here.
 And that's why we keep building.

-Meet Joshua Xu, a visionary technologist and the driving force behind HeyGen.
-As Co-Founder and CEO, Joshua leads the mission to make AI-generated video and visual storytelling accessible to everyone through innovative AI video generators.
-Before launching HeyGen, equipped with a Master’s degree in Computer Science from Carnegie Mellon University, he was a lead engineer at Snapchat, where he introduced significant innovations in ads ranking, machine learning, and computational photography.
-Joshua combines deep technical expertise in AI and entrepreneurial instincts.
-His passion for AI video technology and intuitive user experiences continues to define the future of video creation.
-Dive into Joshua’s insights as he explores the intersection of creativity, AI, and storytelling.
+Meet Joshua Xu, co-founder and CEO of HeyGen, leading the mission to make AI-generated video accessible to everyone.
+With a Master’s degree in computer science from Carnegie Mellon University, he was previously a lead engineer at Snapchat, driving innovations in ads ranking, machine learning, and computational photography.
+His passion for AI video technology continues to shape the future of video creation.